-- 150 3.
-Real-time Processing of Magnetic Compensation Data: Utilizes magnetic compensation coefficients to perform real-time calculations to compensate for magnetic interference effects on the HOV platform. - 4.
-Data Storage Function: Stores navigation state parameters, compensation coefficients, raw magnetic data, and processed results during the survey. - The system reports real-time data every 100ms.
-The raw magnetic field data is collected at 120Hz and downsampled to a 100ms interval through filtering.
-All magnetic compensation data processing and magnetic anomaly detection are performed using the 100ms interval data.
-The real-time data reported includes raw geomagnetic data, raw magnetic compensation data, and compensated geomagnetic data, all downsampled to a 100ms interval through filtering.
-The external communication interface uses a network interface to communicate with the upper computer main control system, and data acquisition utilizes RS422-based serial communication.
+The system reports real-time data every 100 ms. The raw magnetic field data are collected at 120 Hz and downsampled to a 100 ms interval through filtering.
+All magnetic compensation data processing and magnetic anomaly detections are performed using the 100 ms interval data.
+The real-time data reported include raw geomagnetic data, raw magnetic compensation data, and compensated geomagnetic data, all downsampled to a 100 ms interval through filtering.
+The external communication interface uses a network interface to communicate with the upper-computer main control system, and data acquisition utilizes RS422-based serial communication.
 Table 1 lists the external interfaces of the data acquisition and processing software.